 Although Ksarnaba has two private schools, the secondary public school shut down in 2010 from lack of students.
 Many of the children work instead of study and do not even have official documents like birth certificates.
 About 36% of the population cannot read or write while 70% of the children are not attending school.

 Ksarnaba and the surrounding areas became the settlement areas for Syrians fleeing their country’s violence.
+The Bekaa Governorate, where Ksarnaba is located, borders Syria and over 373,000 Syrian refugees are officially registered with the United Nations there.
 Many of the refugees are women and children and they live in tents.
 These families have to deal with almost no sanitation and unsafe drinking water.
 This leads to the spread of diseases of which the children are most vulnerable to since they do not get proper immunisation.

 Our work in Ksarnaba